spymanian/spymanian/README.md

 * 🧠  I'm learning Python, Java, C, C#, and other Computer Science Topics and Fundamentals
 * ⚡  I'm interested in Artificial Intelligence/Machine Learning and Data Science
-* 🎮 I also like Game Creation and I can work in Unity, Godot, or Unreal Engine
+* 🎮 I also like Game Development and I can work in Unity, Godot, or Unreal Engine
 ### Skills

 <p align="left">